 The WG member discussed the standard draft and the Chair Xiaohan Liao concluded the discussion with three points:

-Make clear definition of technic terms(e.g. UAV or Drone)
+Make clear definition of technical terms(e.g. UAV or Drone)

-Definition of low-altitudes is requird.
+Definition of low-altitudes is required.

-Make diagram quantity balanced, make it comparable to other standards.

-Motion #3: Approve standard draft version as presented in P1939.1WG Standards_English_V2.1_0730B.doc.

-Moved by: Yuan Yu, Senses Global Corporation

-Seconded by: Haiying Lu, CESI

-Motion passed unanimously.
+Make the length of detail contents balanced for different chapter, and determine how specific should the detail contents be by referencing with typical IEEE standards.
+Co-editor may discuss the standard draft with editor on how to make the standard draft more rational.

 Future Meetings